Peta-T/gtkmm4-opencascade-sample-test/README.md

-# gtkmm4 app with Opencascade sample test
+# gtkmm4 easy Application with Opencascade sample test step file viewer
 This simplified sample C++ code which try show possible using gtkmm4  with integraton Opencascade this code is possible to build and run on Debian13 or on Windows in MSYS2 enviroment.

 Building on Windows: